 2. PooPourri – If we are going to explore using humor as a brand, we’d be remiss if we didn’t include a little potty humor.
 The top of the category (in our opinion) for that is PooPourri.
 They exploded (pun intended) onto the potty scene with their witty commercials using double-entendres, alliteration, a woman with a high-society English accent, and more.
 Watch the original video yourself.
 We do recommend that you not drink anything while watching.
 We don’t want you accidentally spitting on your screen.

 3. Quilted Northern.
-Like PooPourri, Quilted Northern explores the lighter side of bathroom humor while spoofing the trend to worship everything handmade with their 2016 April Fool’s Day video.
+Like PooPourri, Quilted Northern explored the lighter side of bathroom humor while spoofing the trend to worship everything handmade with their 2016 April Fool’s Day video.
 They posted it on their Facebook account and their responses to fan comments were just as entertaining as the video.

 4. The Wild Detectives – Now before you start thinking that humor is primarily for bathroom brands, we’ve got something completely different.
 How about a bookstore?
 Granted, the Dallas-Fort Worth-based bookstore isn’t your standard bookstore as they call themselves a bookstore bar venue.
 They’ve taken the same unique approach to their social media with the creation of their Litbait, a way to “troll people into reading classic literature.”